 In consultation with the Canadian Nuclear Safety Commission, and using tools provided through the Aboriginal and Treaty Rights Information System, CNL identified a proposed list of Indigenous Peoples with potential interest in the NSDF Project.
 Engagement with Indigenous Peoples started in October 2015 and is on-going with CNL carrying out information sessions for the NSDF Project within Indigenous communities and organizations.
-Engagement methods have been largely similar to those for public engagement, and have also including webinars and working group meetings with each identified Indigenous communities and organizations to further their ability to participate in the environmental assessment process.
+Engagement methods have been largely similar to those for public engagement, and have also included more direct communication including webinars and working group meetings with each identified Indigenous community or organization.
+CNL has considered and provided capacity funding to specific Indigenous communities and organizations to further their ability to participate in the environmental assessment process.

 Canadian Nuclear Laboratories has proactively addressed key concerns raised by interested Indigenous Peoples, using open and transparent communication to share information in regard to protection of the environment, specifically Kichi-Sìbì (Ottawa River), traditional land use and impact on valued components of Indigenous interest, as well as opportunities for involvement in future environmental monitoring.

-During engagements with Indigenous Peoples, concerns raised include the historical occupancy of the lands, long term operations and future operations and scenarios which are not necessarily specific to the NSDF Project.
+During engagements with Indigenous Peoples, concerns raised include the historical occupancy of the lands, long-term operations and future operations and scenarios which are not necessarily specific to the NSDF Project.
 Canadian Nuclear Laboratories respects and understands these concerns and has approached Indigenous engagement in such a way as to answer and address some of these broader questions as well as engaging specifically on the NSDF Project.